 Board Certified Oral & Maxillofacial Surgeons

-Our Oral & Maxillofacial Surgeons, Kenneth E. Perino DDS and Joseph R. Funderburk DDS, practice full scope Oral, Maxillofacial, & Dental Implant Surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+Our Oral & Maxillofacial Surgeons, Dr. Joseph R. Funderburk and Dr. David J. Lillian, practice full scope Oral, Maxillofacial, & Dental Implant Surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.

-Both our Surgeons are Board Certified by The American Board of Oral & Maxillofacial Surgery indicating they have reached the highest level of surgical competence in their respective field.
-They are specialists in dental implants, performing a full range of dental implant and bone grafting procedures.
-They can also diagnose and treat facial pain, facial injuries, and TMJ disorders.
+Dr. Funderburk and Dr. Lillian are certified by The American Board of Oral & Maxillofacial Surgery.
+They specialize in dental implants, performing a full range of dental implant and bone grafting procedures.
+They can diagnose and treat facial pain, facial injuries, and TMJ disorders.

-Grand Junction Oral Surgery‘s Staff are all educated & qualified dental and administrative assistants.
+Grand Junction Oral Surgery‘s Staff are all educated & qualified surgical and administrative assistants.
 You can expect top-notch friendly service in a state-of-the-art surgical practice when you visit us.

 Call us at (970) 241-2820.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.

 Dental implants are changing the way people live.
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
 For more information about dental implants or to schedule a consultation appointment, call our office at (970) 241-2820.